raspberrypilearning/turing-test-lessons/Lesson-2/lesson-plan-2.md

 Explain the concept of the [Turing test](http://en.wikipedia.org/wiki/Turing_test) and artificial intelligence.
 Explain that in this lesson, students will add text-to-speech to their Python programs on the Raspberry Pi to turn them into a chatting robot.

-## Main Development
+## Main development

 1. Ask students to set up their Raspberry Pi equipment, turn it on and log into their Pi using the username `pi` and the password `raspberry`.

-	*Note that students will not see any text when typing the password but assure them it is working.
+	**Note that students will not see any text when typing the password but assure them it is working.
 Why do they think this might be the case?
-Hint: what might happen if someone was looking over their shoulder?*
+Hint: what might happen if someone was looking over their shoulder?**

 2. Next, students should load the graphical environment by typing `startx`.
 To use Python, students will need to access the programming environment **IDLE3**.
 To open IDLE3, students can either double-click on the IDLE3 icon on the desktop or click on the main menu and select Programming, followed by IDLE 3.